What are Fundraising Games?

 Buy It Now boards are a clever way to sell off donated gift cards and services and leave guests feeling like they've snagged a bargain.
 Arrange your items in an attractive display that fits your benefit event theme.
 Prizes and prices should be displayed clearly.
 A volunteer collects payment/bid numbers and removes the items to create urgency.

-Pricing: Price gift certificate donations slightly below face value.
+Pricing: Price donated gift cards at face value.
 Price donated services such as dental care, massages, gym memberships, etc. at 30-50% off.

 The Green Line